Dublin City Marshal: Register of pawnbrokers

 Two 1780s statutes sanctioned a previous informal arrangement between Dublin pawnbrokers and the Marshal: the Pawnbrokers Act 1786 made the Marshal registrar of pawnbrokers' licences for the whole of Ireland; by the Pawnbrokers Act 1788, he was one of four people who could auction forfeited pledges.
 The others were the city Swordbearer and two nominees of the Lord Lieutenant of Ireland.
 The city wards were divided among the four (coterminous with the four police districts of the Borough Police) with the Marshal and Swordbearer holding the more profitable divisions.
-The 1838 select committee examining pawnbroking in Ireland said "the manner in which successive Marshals of the City of Dublin have discharged the duties imposed upon them by the Act, will be found by the evidence, and by the Report of the Commissioners of Municipal Inquiry, to have been exceedingly unsatisfactory".
+The 1838 select committee examining pawnbroking in Ireland said "the manner in which successive Marshals of the City of Dublin have discharged the duties imposed upon them by the Act, will be found by the evidence, and by the [1835] Report of the Commissioners of Municipal Inquiry, to have been exceedingly unsatisfactory".
+The Marshal had not made a report on registered pawnbrokers since 1787, and the data he supplied to the 1838 committee was patchy.

 The pawnbroking divisions had been disregarded for some decades until 1941, when the new marshal lost a lawsuit against a pawnbroker on the basis that he did not have jurisdiction as her premises was in the district of the Swordbearer, an office which had fallen into disuse.
 The Oireachtas passed an act in 1943 to abolish the divisions and allow the marshal to operate everywhere.
 The registration of pawnbrokers was passed from the Marshal to the district court from 1 January 1965.
 The office was then obsolete, although the final incumbent, James Cockburn, was still described as "City Marshal" in Thom's Directory in 1972.